dictyBase/Migration/deployment/argoevents.md

       ports:
         - port: 12000
           targetPort: 12000
-      type: NodePort # make sure not to use LoadBalancer
+      type: NodePort
   watchers:
     sensors:
-      - name: "github-sensor" # matches name of sensor you create after event-source
+      # each name should match the corresponding sensor you create later
+      - name: "github-sensor"
 ```

 ![](userinput.png)
 >`$_> kubectl apply -f github-gateway.yaml -n argo-events`

-### Deploy the event source

-Event sources are config maps that are interpreted by the gateway as a source
-for events producing the entity.

-In this file, you will need to specify the webhook ID, GitHub repository, the
-actual hook endpoint/port and the tokens from your K8s secret.

-You can include multiple events in the same config file.
-In the below example,
-we have one event named `example`.
-You can easily add another by adding a new
-key under `data`, the same way that `example` is listed.
+### Event Source

 Inside `data.hook`, the service needs to be mapped to the Ingress that was set
-up earlier in this documentation.
-It is preferred to name the `endpoint` based
+up earlier .
+It is preferred to name the `endpoint` based on the name of the
-on the name of the repository you are connected to.
-Multiple subpaths can be
+repository you are connected to.
+Multiple subpaths can be defined under this
-defined under this endpoint.
+endpoint.

+Some important notes:

+- `id` is the ID of the webhook you created
+- `hook.port` needs to be the same as the gateway service
+- `hook.url` is the URL the gateway uses to register at GitHub
+- `apiToken` and `webHookSecret` both need their name and key from the K8s secret
+- `insecure` is the type of connection between the gateway and GitHub
+- `active` determines if notifications are sent when a webhook is triggered

+This example will create two events.

 - Create a new yaml file (`github-event-source.yaml`).